Let’s start with some quick math.

 150 – that’s the average words per minute a person in the US speaks

 10 – minutes in a theoretical early-stage sales call

 1500 – number of words captured in this theoretical conversation

 That’s 1,500 data points from just 1 phone call!
 And, in a scenario where the whole data capture process is automated by AutoPylot, that’s a lot of value-add for virtually no additional overhead.
 Consider the amount of data points 1 salesperson can now capture in just a single day – it’s probably upwards of 7,000, on a slow day.

 Now, assuming your salesperson was manually entering notes based on this theoretical conversation (that’s assuming the note capture ever happens at all), you can likely expect a note that’s less than 50 words long, especially considering the average salesperson already spends nearly 20% of their day on data entry, which means you’ve potentially lost about 96% of the data somewhere in the VoIP-o-sphere.

 But it’s more than word count.
-Thirty times the data is just more data and more data doesn’t necessarily mean better data.
+Ten times the data is just more data and more data doesn’t necessarily mean better data.